palcarazm/batchjs-data/CONTRIBUTING.md

 For any questions or further communication, you can reach us via [email](mailto:pablo@alcaraz.es) or preferably by opening a thread in the Q&A section of the [Discussions](https://github.com/palcarazm/batchjs/discussions) section.

-Thank you for your contributions to batchJS!
+Thank you for your contributions to batchJS framework!